Yusof Ishak: Founding and management of Utusan Melayu

-Under his management, he was described as "the driving force of Utusan Melayu".
-Writers were punished for writing or grammar mistakes and were corrected while inactive reporters were fired immediately, but received a month's pay.
+Under Yusof's management, he was described as "the driving force of Utusan Melayu".
+Writers were punished for writing or grammar mistakes and corrected while inactive reporters were fired immediately, but received a month's pay.
 During the Pacific War, despite suffering a decrease in staff and frequent bombing from the Japanese, Yusof and other staff continued to publish Utusan Melayu.
 According to one account, during the bombings of 1941, Yusof ignored the air-raid sirens and made the staff continue working on Utusan.
-A lookout was stationed on the roof, and Yusof only permitted staff to head to the bomb shelters when Japanese planes were directly overhead; this allowed Utusan to remain on schedule even during the war.
+A lookout was stationed on the roof and Yusof only permitted staff to head to the bomb shelters when Japanese planes were directly overhead; this allowed Utusan to remain on schedule during the war.
 His editorial policy at Utusan was Malay-Muslim centred, multi-racial, and progressive, and he supported education in the Malay community.
-Due to his beliefs of multi-racialism and racial equality, he was considered controversial in the Malay community, as he never attributed challenges faced by the Malay community to other groups, nor did he defend the Malay royal families.
+Due to his beliefs of multi-racialism and racial equality, he was a controversial figure in the Malay community as he did not attribute challenges faced by the Malay community to other groups, nor did he defend the Malay royal families.
 By 1958, Utusan's daily circulation would reach around 30,000, the largest amount ever achieved by any Malay newspaper at that time.